By-Laws of Matawan Aberdeen Chamber of Commerce, Inc.

 Section 2.
 Membership Meetings

 (a) In each year there shall be at least three membership meetings.
-One of such meetings shall be held in May of each year at which time the election of Directors for the succeeding year beginning July 1 shall take place.
-A membership meeting of the Association may be called by the President at any time or upon the petition, in writing, of any ten (10) members in good standing.
+One of such meetings shall be held in June of each year at which time the election of Directors for the succeeding year beginning October 1 shall take place.
+A membership meeting of the Association will be held in January and November and may be called by the President at any time or upon the petition, in writing, of any ten (10) members in good standing.
 Notice of all membership meetings shall be sent to each member approximately ten (10) days prior to such meeting.
 Ten (10) percent of the members in good standing shall constitute a legal quorum for all action unless otherwise provided in the By-Laws.

 (b) In addition, the President may schedule workshops, social functions, or other activities, with the approval of the Board of Directors.
 These events will not be considered general meetings.

-(c) At the June meeting, the new officers elected for the Board of Directors shall be installed.
+(c) At the October meeting, the new executive officers elected to the Board of Directors shall be installed.

 Section 3.
 Executive Committee